TracyGJG/utilities/README.md

  base64encoding | base64decoding
  shortDay | longDay
  shortMonth | longMonth
- objectEqual | caseConverter
+ objectEqual | dataType
- consoleTable |
+ caseConverter | consoleTable
 The above functions make considerable use of the technique called currying to return a specialised function.
 This saves on suppling parameters that are not expected to change.

 ### NB: The functions have been prepared with no input validation or additional error checking.

+## Update: 29th December 2020
+New function dataType added to report the type of data held in a variable as a string.

 ## Update: 5th September 2020
 This library was originally developed as an ES Module but had to be converted to Common.JS to make it compatible and testable with Jest.